elishkaflint/CV/README.md

 ### [Github](https://github.com/elishkaflint) | [LinkedIn](https://www.linkedin.com/in/elishkaflint/) | [Twitter](https://twitter.com/elishka_f) | [Medium](https://medium.com/@elishkaf)
 #### Get in touch: elishkaf@gmail.com

-**After 7 years working in technology finance and consulting (at O2 and BT), followed by a bit of time out to think about my next career move, I started learning to code in my spare time and haven't stopped since.**
+**With 7 years experience in finance and consulting in the tech sector (at O2 and BT), I started learning to code in my spare time and haven't stopped since.**

 **I’ve just learnt tons of great new skills on an intensive 16-week coding course with [Makers Academy](https://www.makersacademy.com/curriculum/) and am itching to establish myself in a world that prizes creativity, problem-solving, structured thinking and teamwork as highly as I do.**